haiwera-silk-cd/magento-devdocs/guides/v2.1/ext-best-practices/extension-coding/working-with-arch-bp.md

   To create the optimum module, you should get to know the Magento 2 architecture.
 Start off by familiarizing yourself with the [Admin Pattern Library]({{ page.baseurl }}/pattern-library/bk-pattern.html), the core [Magentocomponents]({{ page.baseurl }}/extension-dev-guide/bk-extension-dev-guide.html), and our [service contracts]({{ page.baseurl }}/extension-dev-guide/service-contracts/service-contracts.html) and [APIs]({{ page.baseurl }}/get-started/bk-get-started-api.html).

 ### Check your extension configurations
-  Make sure your {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} is configured correctly in each of your extension's configuration files.
+  Make sure your {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}扩展{% endglossarytooltip %} is configured correctly in each of your extension's configuration files.
 Invalid or unexpected values will cause your extension to behave incorrectly within Magento.

 ### Know and leverage the Magento 2 framework
   There have been some significant changes from Magento 1.
 Be sure to study the capabilities and standards of the Magento 2 Framework.